jasonrwang/AB-Wildfire/readme.md

 - Make scripts a bit more robust for next year... how?
 - Make plots interactive!

+#### A guide to my logic:

+I wrote these files in the following order; it might make sense to read them that way too.

+1. AB-Wildfire
+2. BC-Wildfire
+3. Summary Stats
+4. CA-Wildfire

 ### For more reading:

 #### Explained